rolandbernard/rsnlp-project/project_nlp/ideas.md

 * Escape a maze. -> Requires spacial reasoning.
 * Reorder blocks. -> Requires spacial/numerical reasoning.
 Not very dialogue based.
 * Letter Boxed? -> Not really dialogue based.
+* Some kind of task that must be performed, but the two players have only partial information. -> More free form dialogue based.